Azure/batch-shipyard/docs/60-batch-shipyard-site-extension.md

 ![60-site-extension-step2-2.png](https://azurebatchshipyard.blob.core.windows.net/github/60-site-extension-step2-2.png)

 You should select the latest version of Python 3.X x64 that is available.
+You may have to search for it using the search box under the `Gallery` tab.
 Click the `+` icon to install this site extension to your Azure Function App environment.